 Courses Recently Taught

 This course studies political beliefs, electoral behavior and political representation of Latino/a Americans in the U.S.A.
 We seek to understand what unites and divides voters and political actors of Latin American heritage; to grapple with the representation of shared (and disparate) interests, beliefs or identities; and to examine the variety of ways that leaders and leadership organizations bring Latino identity into the work of politics and democracy.
 While focused on one pan-ethnic sub-population of U.S. society, the course raises questions about political participation, interests and representation that are fundamental to the understanding of liberal democratic politics more broadly.
 The course bridges the fields of comparative, international and American politics.
-This counts toward an elective requirement for the major (but not for the upper-level American politics requirement); for the American studies major, and for the Latino/a Studies Concentration.
-Prerequisite: sophomore standing.
+This counts toward an elective requirement for the major (but not for the upper-level American politics requirement).
+No prerequisite.
+Sophomore standing.

 This course examines the causes and consequences of poverty and inequality in the developing world.
 Topics include the conceptualization, definition and measurement of poverty and inequality; the lived reality of urban and rural poverty around the globe; individual, structural and governmental causes of and solutions to poverty; and the possibilities for grassroots empowerment, public policy, international organizations, philanthropy and foreign aid to reduce poverty and inequality.
-This counts toward the comparative politics/international relations requirement for the major and the public policy concentration.
-Prerequisite: sophomore standing.
+This counts toward the comparative politics/international relations requirement for the major.
+No prerequisite.
+Sophomore standing.

 This course examines key political events and debates in Latin America (1970s to the present) through the lens of film and the pages of fiction, using works by Latin American directors and writers.
 We examine the works of fiction not from a literary or artistic perspective, but as political arguments that reflect the political debates at the time they are created, contribute to a nation's self-understanding or "collective memory" about critical moments in a nation's life, and influence how readers/viewers understand political issues and questions.
 Students view films outside of class time.
 Knowledge of Spanish is not necessary.
-This counts toward the seminar or comparative politics/international relations requirement for the major and counts toward the Latino/a studies concentration, MLL/Spanish area studies and the international studies major.
-Prerequisite: sophomore standing.
+This counts toward the seminar or comparative politics/international relations requirement for the major.
+No prerequisite.
+Sophomore standing.
 Offered every other year.